Free shipping is one of the greatest tools in your marketing tool belt. Learn how to use it to boost sales on Shopify.

 Way to go!
 You just learned how to create an awesome offer on your store that will be promoted to every one of your customers, hopefully earning you a little more money on every sale that goes through your store.

-Download our Bold Sales Motivator app, brought to you by Shop Circle, and try it for FREE to see if free shipping will boost your sales.
+Download our SC Sales Motivator app, brought to you by Shop Circle, and try it for FREE to see if free shipping will boost your sales.
 Be sure to test different price thresholds to see what works best for your products and brand.

 Shop Circle is the first operator of e-commerce tools, providing apps that help brands ignite sales, grow farther, faster, and scale without limits.